Table of Contents

 As societal views surrounding the LGBTQ+ community continue to progressed in the right direction, more people are taking part in Pride celebrations.
-Just in New York City alone, over 2 million people come out to celebrate Pride and show their solidarity with members of the community.
+Just in Toronto alone, nearly 1 million people come out to celebrate Pride and show their solidarity with members of the community.
 In recent years, we have also seen businesses of all sizes, flying the Pride flag to show their support of LGBTQ+ rights and to signify that they are an inclusive and progressive place in which all are welcome.
 In addition, some larger corporations, like Adidas, will not only show their support but donate revenue to LGBTQ+ causes like the Trevor Project.

 Moving Beyond the Flag

 Displays of support, like displaying the Pride flag throughout your business, are meaningful and powerful messages.
 However, it’s important that businesses move past simply displaying the flag and consider what they could do within their own facility to create safer, more inclusive spaces for LGBTQ+ people.

 - 30% of LGBTQ+ workers in Canada report experiencing workplace discrimination, compared to 3% of non-LGBTQ+ workers

 - 2/3 of transgender people avoid using public washrooms for fear of confrontation